Chilean nationalization of iron: Nationalization and aftermath

-The government of Salvador Allende initiated the nationalization of steel proudction and iron mining in Chile by taking control of CAP.
+The government of Salvador Allende initiated the nationalization of steel production and iron mining in Chile by taking control of CAP.
 To achieve this minister of economy Pedro Vuskovic reached a purchase agreement with the owners of CAP in December 1970.
 CAP, then transformed into a state-owned company, purchased the property of Bethlehem Chile Iron Mines, and Compañía Minera Santa Bárbara.
-Further, after a 1971 government decree that declared all mining concessions of iron ore deposits that were not being mined expired, CAP acquired the properties of possession of El Laco, Cerro Negro Norte, Los Colorados and many other prospects.
+Further, after a 1971 government decree that declared all mining concessions of iron ore deposits that were not being mined expired, CAP acquired the properties of El Laco, Cerro Negro Norte, Los Colorados and many other prospects.

 The owners of Compañía Minera Santa Bárbara negotiation a favoruable sale and the company was merged into CAP.
 With the expropriation of the assets of Bethlehem Chile Iron Mines CAP came to control the mines of El Tofo and El Romeral.
 The acquisition of El Romeral proved with time to be a good business as a diamond drilling campaign that started in 1973 and a 1976 magnetometric study showed according to a 1979 analysis that the reserves of El Romeral were far larger than previously believed and larger than those of El Algarrobo.

 In the same way, we have nationalized coal, we have acquired the shares of Compañía de Acero del Pacífico, which were in the hands of national and foreign private individuals, and Compañía de Acero del Pacífico (CAP) will be the vital center of the entire iron production and industrialization process.
 Therefore, at this moment, this company, an expression of the Chilean state, is proposing the nationalization of the minerals in the El Tofo and El Romeral areas, which are in the hands of foreign capital.

 — Salvador Allende, January 28, 1971, La Serena, Chile.

 CAP was privatized in 1982, and made into a holding company with mining operations carried out by its subsidiary Compañía Minera del Pacífico (CMP).
 This company stood for 99% of Chilean iron exports as of 2022.